 Absolutely!
 The average woman is born with more eggs than she will ever use.
 It does not interfere with your ability to conceive or birth children in the future.

-Your identity will be protected at all times unless both parties agree to meet.
-All communications between the parties will be handled in the most discrete manner.
-Your profile is secure, and only the intended parent has access to it upon request.
+Your identity will be protected unless both parties mutually agree to meet.
+Your profile is private, and only you or an intended parent can access it.